Farri Agri

-Syaffarizal Mursalin Agri Samara (born August 8, 1992), better known as Farri Agri, is an Indonesian professional footballer who plays as a attacking midfielder for Qatari Second Division club Muaither SC.
+Syaffarizal Mursalin Agri Samara (born 8 August 1992), better known as Farri Agri, is an Indonesian professional footballer who plays as a midfielder for Qatar Stars League club Al-Gharafa.

 Football career

 Farri Agri started his career in football at the age of 16 where a bootcamp take place to test young football player who are chosen to be enrolled for Qatar league.
 Farri has played football at a junior level for Al Khor and was recruited for the Aspire Academy.

 Agri was called up to the Indonesian under-23 team in January 2011 for the Olympic qualification matches.
 However, he did not show up for the training camp.
 In August 2011, though, Agri said that he wanted to play for Indonesia.

 In 2015, he joined Al Ahli.
 He made his league debut for the club on 27 September 2015.

 In 2019, Farri Agri signed a with Liga 1 club Persija Jakarta.